-The parameters determining the different intervals and the coefficients obtained by this minimization procedure are listed in Tables 4 to 9.
+The parameters determining the different intervals and the coefficients obtained by this minimization procedure are listed in tables A1-A6.
 These parameters were applied in further data analysis by making use of the EXCEL built-in function POWERSERIES.

-As pair production is not possible in the photon energy range of the simulations described in Section 2.1, the mass attenuation coefficient for photoeffect could be simply obtained as the difference between the total and the sum of the coefficients for coherent and incoherent scattering.
+As pair production is not possible in the photon energy range of the simulations described in section 2.1, the mass attenuation coefficient for photoeffect could be simply obtained as the difference between the total and the sum of the coefficients for coherent and incoherent scattering.